-Dominion Diamond Corporation is a diamond mining company that’s based in Canada.
-The company goes by several names, such as Dominion Diamond Mines, Aber, and Harry Winston.
-DDC is Canada’s largest independent diamond mining producer.
-The firm is associated with the Diavik Diamond Mine Project, where it enjoys a 40% stake.
+Dominion Diamond Corporation is a diamond mining company based in Canada and goes by several names, such as Dominion Diamond Mines, Aber, and Harry Winston.
+DDC is Canada’s largest independent diamond mining producer and is associated with the Diavik Diamond Mine Project where it enjoys a 40% stake.
 Diavik Diamond Mines Inc holds the remaining stake.

-Dominion Diamond Corporation was established in 1994.
-That coincided with the year the Diavik Diamond Mine was discovered.
-Then, the company was known as Aber Diamond Corporation.
-Dominion would later change its name to Harry Winston Diamond Corporation, then to Dominion Diamond Corporation, and finally, Dominion Diamond Mines, as we presently know it.
+Dominion Diamond Corporation was established in 1994, coinciding with the discovery of the Diavik Diamond Mine.
+At the time, the company was known as Aber Diamond Corporation.
+Dominion would later change its name to Harry Winston Diamond Corporation, then to Dominion Diamond Corporation, and finally to Dominion Diamond Mines as it is presently known.

-For the first nine years or so, Aber struggled to penetrate the diamond market.
-During this time, the market was mostly dominated by De Beers.
-It was not until January 2003 that Aber produced its first rough diamonds in the Diavik mine.
-In March the same year, the company made its first sale of rough diamonds.
-That significant milestone designated the company as a critical player in the global diamond industry.
+For the first nine years or so, during which time the market was mostly dominated by De Beers, Aber struggled to penetrate the diamond market.
+It was not until January 2003 that Aber produced their first rough diamonds in the Diavik mine.
+In March the same year, the company made its first sale of rough diamonds; a significant milestone that designated it as a critical player in the global diamond industry.

-In 2004, the company acquired a 51% stake in Harry Winston Inc. Two years later, Aber claimed complete ownership of Harry Winston Inc. In 2007, the company changed its name to Harry Winston Inc. It’s also in this year that the company first enlisted on Wall Street.
+In 2004, the company acquired a 51% stake in Harry Winston Inc. Two years later, Aber claimed complete ownership of Harry Winston Inc. The company changed its name to Harry Winston Inc in 2007, this year in which the company was listed on Wall Street for the first time.

-In 2012, Dominion declared its interest in the Ekati Diamond Mine.
+Dominion declared its interest in the Ekati Diamond Mine in 2012.
 It was a capital-intensive decision that saw the firm divest Harry Winston Inc. When the corporation finally acquired a controlling stake in the mine, it dropped its name and adopted Dominion Diamond Corporation.
 The company’s streak of changing names would end in 2017 when it became a subsidiary of the Washington Companies.

 Diamond Mines Controlled by Dominion